-In the course of writing this guide, we have indicated that a number of problems exist in terms of interpreting the current version of IAS 32.
+In the course of writing this Guide, we have indicated a number of questions and interpretive issues that arise in applying the current version of IAS 32.
 Despite these problems, we do not wish to see the requirements on determining the classification of financial instruments degenerate into a list of complicated rules.
 We therefore encourage the IASB to ensure that the development of any revised Standard is firmly based on strong principles.